Morkalork/ecma-essentials/README.md

 ## Classes

-You can now use proper class syntax in ES6, if that's your cup of tea:
+You can use proper class syntax in ES6, if that's your cup of tea:

 ```js
 class Person {